-But Fiddle Leaf Figs really aren’t a trend, they’ve actually been favorited indoor houseplants for years.
+Fiddle Leaf Figs really aren’t a trend, they’ve actually been favorited indoor houseplants for years.
 Many of the garden discussion boards I follow have people of all ages asking questions and flaunting their giant Fiddles.
 I’m not going to dress it up – what makes them the center of discussion is they are TRICKY.
-Somewhat temperamental and oddly fast growing, Fiddle Leaf Figs, known as ficus lyrata, need the right conditions to be happy.
+Somewhat temperamental and oddly fast growing, Fiddle Leaf Figs, known as Ficus Lyrata, need the right conditions to be happy.
 Unlike Rubber Trees or Monsteras that are a bit more hardy, Fiddles need the right care to flourish.
 Don’t be intimidated, keep reading.

 Let me introduce, Filbert, my Fiddle Leaf Fig.

-It was somewhat difficult finding one at first, but strangly the Home Depot always seems to have several in the greenhouse.
-I purchased him in 2015 at 4′ and in three years he is now well over 7′ tall.
+It was somewhat difficult finding one at first, but strangely the Home Depot always seems to have several in their greenhouse.
+I purchased him in 2015 at 4′ and in three years he is now well over 7′.
 Only one trunk, yes, but he’s a happy clam and I just keep adding stakes as he grows higher.
 I’ll have to prune him eventually, but that’s another blog post.

 The best advice I can give you is this: listen to your Fiddle.
 First, follow the basic rules of Ficus husbandry – water when slightly dry, keep in a well lit location with filtered light, and keep humidity steady in all seasons.
 These rules will keep them content, happy, popping a leaf every so often.
 Whatever.
 But Fiddles are sneaky devils and this simply isn’t enough.
 You must be one with the Fiddle, grasshopper.